 What is an ads.txt file and who needs one?

-As I have discussed before, larger digital publishers are far more likely to be the target of domain-spoofing fraud — which is the primary behavior that is presented with an ads.txt file — than smaller publishers.
+Larger digital publishers are far more likely to be the target of domain-spoofing fraud than smaller publishers.
+Domain-spoofing is the primary behavior that is prevented with an ads.txt file.

-However, there are some incoming industry trends that will likely make it more beneficial — or at least common — to have an ads.txt file on any website that displays ads programmatically (display ads, native ads, etc.).
+It has become commonplace to have an ads.txt file on any website that displays ads programmatically (display ads, native ads, etc.).
 However, there are downsides if it’s not implemented correctly.

-Is there a downside to adding an ads.txt file to your site?
+Is there a downside to adding the file to your site?

-Ads.txt is a means of telling the ecosystem who can sell your ad inventory.
+Remember: Ads.txt tells the ecosystem who can sell your ad inventory.
 If this file isn’t properly set up you may end up blocking ad partners from being able to display ads on your site.

-For example, if you use something simple like AdSense to display ads, and then accidentally enter your Google Account ID incorrectly on a line of the file, you will accidentally be blocking Google AdSense from showing ads on your site.
+For example, if you use AdSense to display ads, and then accidentally enter your Google Account ID incorrectly on a line of the file, this blocks Google AdSense from showing ads on your site.

-If you’re a site that uses multiple sources of demand, this can hurt competition if even one of the partner files is wrong.
+If you’re a site using multiple sources of demand, this might hurt competition if even one of the partner files is wrong.

-Additionally, sellers update their list of verified partners on their ads.txt files all the time.
-This means that if you have an out-of-date partner file that you could be missing out on the advertising partners that one of your authorized sellers had made available.
+Additionally, sellers update their list of verified partners on their Ads.txt files all the time.
+If you have an out-of-date partner file, you could be missing out on the advertising partners that one of your authorized sellers made available.

 In both of these instances, competition is potentially harmed by improper ads.txt management.
-Using a good free ads.txt management tool can help a lot with this.
+Using a reliable ads.txt management tool helps a lot with this.

 What is the benefit of adding an ads.txt file?

-There are really two reasons to add an ads.txt file to their website.
+There are really two main benefits to add an ads.txt file to a website.

 1.)
-The potential for avoiding lost ad revenue as platforms change default buyer settings
+Avoiding lost ad revenue as platforms change default buyer settings

 2.)
-Altruistically helping to do your part in stopping industry domain-spoofing
+Helping to do your part in stopping industry domain-spoofing

 The real potential for increased ad earnings comes in two distinct forms.

-1.)
-If you have been the victim of domain-spoofing, ads.txt will prevent this in the future and could result in your brand seeing more ad dollars as a result of reduced marketplace supply for your inventory.
+1: If you have been the victim of domain-spoofing, ads.txt will prevent this from happening in the future.
+This could result in your brand seeing more ad dollars as a result of reduced marketplace supply for your inventory.

 Unless you’re a large brand or major web property, the chances of you being affected much by #1 are slim; although some believe that there is a bit of a trickle-down effect that occurs.
 The chances of your business being negatively impacted in a big way by domain-spoofing are low, so it is unlikely that average sites would see much benefit for this measure alone.

-As for Google’s mechanism for selling ads.txt certified inventory, the chances of any publisher missing out on revenue without an ads.txt file is high.
+As for Google’s mechanism for selling ads.txt certified inventory, the chances of publishers missing out on revenue without this file is high.

-Having an ads.txt file means you will be eligible for all ad platform ad campaigns (more buyer demand).
-Without an ads.txt file, it is likely that less and less ad demand will be available when the major ad platforms change their default settings to favor verified ads.txt inventory.
+Additionally, having an ads.txt file means you are eligible for all ad platform ad campaigns (more buyer demand).
+Without an ads.txt file, it is likely that less and less ad demand will be available when the major ad platforms change their default settings to favor verified inventory.

 What’s the best way to manage your ads.txt file?